wekontrol/FinanceV1.4/replit.md

 - Test with real API keys (Gemini, OpenRouter)
 - Deploy to production
 - Monitor provider usage and response times
-- Consider adding more default budget categories
+- Analyze user spending patterns with 16 categories

 🚀 **READY FOR PRODUCTION** - All features implemented and tested